Senjai/multitenancy/README.md

 This is the first thing to pop up when its in the test, though once the implimentation is complete as it stands on 133 both tests still pass.

 ***

+## Page 134

+Still plan select screen todo.
+Is this something you intend to impliment or is an exercise left for the reader?

+***